 This was a major goal of mine for 2017 and I’m happy to say – it got done!

 Not gonna lie, there was some major blood, sweat and tears that went into pre-launching, creating and running two live courses.

-In fact, with InstaGrowth Boss, my course that covers Instagram growth and monetization, the results from the first live round were SO good that I ran a live version of the course again in November.
+In fact, with Social Bank (formerly InstaGrowth Boss), my course that covers Instagram growth and monetization, the results from the first live round were SO good that I ran a live version of the course again in November.